How to Equip Your Network to Advocate for You in a Job Search

 Say:

-That level of clarity instantly triggers associations in people’s minds.
-It makes them think, “Oh—I know someone you should talk to.”
+This level of clarity instantly triggers associations in people's minds.

 Step 2: Share Your Value Proposition

-Next, give people a reason to advocate for you.
+Give people a clear reason to advocate for you.

-That doesn’t tell anyone what you do, who you help, or how.
+This doesn't tell your network what you do, who you help, or how you do it.

 "I help [who] do [what] by [how]."